EthanThatOneKid/deno-blog-starter/README.md

 ```

-The rest of the content in the blog-post file is written in [Markdown][markdown_definition].
+The rest of the contents of the blog-post file are written in [Markdown][markdown_definition].

 ## Usage 🐱‍🐉